MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Experiments

-We carefully select related methods for comparison, and adopt the same settings for all compared methods with 200 iterations. \emph{Proportional-Integral-Derivative (PID)} \cite{bennett1993development} is a widely used feedback control policy, which produces the control signal from a linear combination of the proportional, the integral and the derivative factor.
-PID is free from training.
-In company T's online ad system, PID is currently used to control bidding.
-We employ it as a standard baseline and will show relative experiment result with respect to it.
-Two state-of-the-art RTB methods are selected: \emph{Reinforcement Learning to Bid (RLB)} \cite{cai2017real}, \emph{Distributed Coordinated Multi-Agent Bidding (DCMAB)} \cite{jin2018real}.
-Since they are both based on DQN, we use the same discrete action space (interval is 0.01) like \cite{wang2017ladder}. \emph{Aggregated A3C (Agg-A3C)} \cite{mnih2016asynchronous} is a standard A3C with linear combined reward, and we implement it to compare with MoTiAC and show the superiority of our \emph{Reward Partition} schema.
-In the experiment, without loss of generality we linearly combine multiple rewards (following \emph{Reward Combination}) for all baselines.
-We also adopt two simple variants of our model by only considering one of the objectives: \emph{Objective1-A3C (O1-A3C)} and \emph{Objective2-A3C (O2-A3C)}.
-We denote our model as \emph{Multi-objective Actor-Critics (MoTiAC)}.
+\textbf{Compared Baselines.} We carefully select related methods for comparison and adopt the same settings for all the compared methods with 200 iterations.
+Details about implementation can be seen in Appendix~\ref{app:add2}. \begin{itemize} \item \textbf{Proportional-Integral-Derivative (PID):}~\cite{bennett1993development} is a widely used feedback control policy, which produces the control signal from a linear combination of proportional, integral, and derivative factors. \item \textbf{Advantage Actor-Critic (A2C):}~\cite{mnih2016asynchronous} makes the training process more stable by introducing an advantage function. ~\cite{jin2018real} generalizes the actor-critic structure in the RTB setting. \item \textbf{Deep Q-Network (DQN):}~\cite{wang2017ladder} uses DQN with a single objective under the assumption of consistent state transition in the RTB problem, while the similar structure can also be coupled with a dynamic programming approrach~\cite{cai2017real}. \item \textbf{Aggregated A3C (Agg-A3C):} Agg-A3C~\cite{mnih2016asynchronous} is proposed to disrupt the correlation of training data by introducing an asynchronous update mechanism. \end{itemize} We linearly combine multiple rewards (following \emph{Reward Combination}) for all the baselines.
+Besides, we adopt two variants of our model: \emph{Objective1-A3C (O1-A3C)} and \emph{Objective2-A3C (O2-A3C)}, by only considering one of the objectives.
+We use four days of data for training and another day for testing and then use the cross-validation strategy on the training set for hyper-parameter selection.
+Similar settings can be found in literature~\cite{wang2017ladder,zhu2017optimized}.